n1kkou/heartbeat/README.md

-## heartbeat
+Display a popup window when user is AFK or session expired.
-Display a popup window when user is AFK or session expired
+You can also add a callback function to execute when used clicks the confirmation button.

 ### Install
 `npm install -S session-heartbeat`